marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

     C++ and Objective-C++ only

-  Warn on uses of the ``register`` storage class specifier, except when it is part of the GNU Explicit Register Variables extension.
+  Warn on uses of the ``register`` storage class specifier, except when it is part of the GNU :ref:`explicit-register-variables` extension.
   The use of the ``register`` keyword as storage class specifier has been deprecated in C++11 and removed in C++17.
   Enabled by default with :option:`-std`:samp:`=c++17`.